legendarycode3/decentralized-stablecoin/README.md

 ```
 ### Step-by-Step Process
 #### 1. Deposit Collateral:
-A user begins by depositing an approved collateral asset,
+A user begins by depositing an approved collateral asset, such as WETH or WBTC,